The Affordable Care Act Tax Provisions for Individuals and Families

 As of 2014, all individuals are now required to have health insurance coverage OR to qualify for an exemption from this requirement.
 These requirements apply to everyone on YOUR tax return – you, your spouse, your children, and anyone else that you can claim as a dependent on your tax return in 2015.
 If anyone on your tax return does not have coverage and does not qualify for an exemption, a shared responsibility payment may be assessed on your return.

-As of 2015, all individuals who had health insurance will receive a form 1095 A, B or C. These forms report information on your coverage and will be required to complete your tax return this year.
+All individuals who had health insurance will receive a form 1095 A, B or C. These forms report information on your coverage and will be required to complete your tax return this year.

 Health coverage that you received through an employer, a policy you purchased on your own (either directly or through a state or federal health insurance exchange), Medicare, Medicaid, or Oregon Health Plan will generally meet the requirements for coverage.
 See a comprehensive list here.